-For over 25 years, John Lamberski has advised electric utility companies in a wide variety of complex transactional matters.
-His expertise centers on the generation of electric energy from facilities of all fuel sources, including natural gas, coal and nuclear, as well as renewable resource facilities.
-The breadth of John’s transactional expertise includes the engineering, procurement and construction of generating facilities, the purchase and sale of generating assets, the purchase and sale of capacity, energy and ancillary services, the development and implementation of requests for proposals for each of the foregoing, operation and maintenance agreements, co-ownership arrangements, long term service agreements and other transactions.
-In July of 2009, after 22 years of practice with a large, international law firm, John joined several of his former project development and finance partners in the formation of Mercer Thomspon LLC, a new paradigm energy boutique law firm.
+For over 30 years, John Lamberski has advised electric utility companies in a wide variety of complex transactional matters.
+His expertise centers on the generation of electric energy from facilities of all fuel sources, including wind, solar, nuclear, natural gas and coal.
+The breadth of John’s transactional expertise includes the engineering, procurement and construction of generating facilities, the purchase and sale of generating assets, the purchase and sale of capacity, energy, ancillary services and renewable energy credits, the development and implementation of requests for proposals for each of the foregoing, operation and maintenance agreements, co-ownership arrangements, long term service agreements and other transactions.
+In July of 2009, after 22 years of practice with the international law firm of Troutman Sanders LLP, John joined several of his former project development and finance partners from Troutman Sanders in the formation of a new paradigm energy boutique law firm.
 John is proud to join his colleagues in offering the highest quality legal services focused on electric power sector transactions, including complex financings, mergers and acquisitions, project development and other transactions.

 - Seton Hall University , J.D., graduated 1983

 - New Jersey Institute of Technology, C.E., graduated 1975

 - Georgia, State Bar of Georgia

 - New York, New York State Bar Association